Shower Pan Drain

 Wet-area drainages pipes have 3 pieces: a bottom flange, a middle flange, and the strainer fitting.

-After the subfloor of the wet-area is ready and tidy, set up the bottom flange of the wet-area drainage into the drainage pipe, normally by gluing.
+After the subfloor of the wet-area is ready many sizes of pans to use and tidy, set up the bottom flange of the wet-area drainage into the drainage pipe, normally by gluing.

 Use troweled mortar to create the strong underlayment for the wet-area, sloping it 1/4" per foot from the walls toward the drainage.